Iceberg B-15: History

-Iceberg B-15A continued to drift along the coast leaving McMurdo Sound.
+Iceberg B-15A continued to drift along the coast, leaving McMurdo Sound.
 On 27–28 October 2005, the iceberg ran aground off Cape Adare in Victoria Land, generating seismic signals that were detected as far away as the Amundsen-Scott South Pole Station and broke into several smaller pieces, the largest of which was still named B-15A (now measuring approximately 1700 km2).
-Three additional pieces were named B-15P, B-15M, and B-15N.
-Iceberg B-15A then moved farther up north and broke up into more pieces.
-These were spotted by air force fisheries patrol on 3 November 2006.
+Three additional pieces were named B-15M, B-15N, and B-15P.
+Iceberg B-15A then moved farther north into the southern Pacific Ocean south of New Zealand and broke up into more pieces.
+These were spotted on 3 November 2006, by the crew of a Lockheed P-3 Orion of the Royal New Zealand Air Force on a fisheries patrol flight; the crew said they saw at least 100 pieces.
 On 21 November 2006 several large pieces were seen just 60 km off the coast of Timaru, New Zealand—the largest measured about 1.8 km, rising 37 m from the surface of the ocean.

-As of 2018, four pieces remained that were large enough to be tracked by the National Ice Center (at least 20 sqnmi).
+As of 2018, four pieces remained that were large enough (at least 20 sqnmi) to be tracked by the National Ice Center.
 One piece, B-15Z, measured 10 × 5 nmi.
-It was located in the southern Atlantic Ocean, about 150 nmi northwest of South Georgia Island.
-As it continued its move northward, the speed of melt increased.
-Most icebergs do not last long this far north.
+It was located in the southern Atlantic Ocean, about 150 nmi northwest of the island of South Georgia.
+As it continued its move northward, the speed of melt increased; most icebergs do not last long that far north.

 By 2020, only two pieces remained large enough to track.
-B-15aa – a direct remnant of B-15z – was drifting to the east of the island of South Georgia, in the south Atlantic Ocean.
+B-15aa – a direct remnant of B-15z – was drifting to the east of South Georgia, in the south Atlantic Ocean.
 B-15ab remained among sea ice along the coast of Antarctica south of Africa.
 In 2021, B-15ab became the last fragment to remain on the US National Ice Center list of tracked icebergs, still grounded off the coast of Antarctica.